dalehamel/mctop-tool-example/docs/00750-bpf-deep-dive.md

 That showed that a bitwise AND with a const value was enough to convince the verifier that this was safe!
-Of course, this only really be easy if the const value as a hex mask with all bits set, like `0xFF`
+Of course, this only really be easy if the const value as a hex mask with all bits set, like `0xFF`.

 In the Memcached source, we can see that `KEY_MAX_LENGTH` is `250`.
-This is close enough to 255 that a mask of `0xFF` would be able to mask:
+This is close enough to 255 that a mask of `0xFF` could be applied:

 ```{.c include=src/memcached/memcached.h startLine=39 endLine=40}
 ```